-(2) Amount shown for 2020 represents the dollar amount which will be expensed for financial statement reporting purposes over the four-year cliff vesting period of discretionary restricted stock awards made by the Compensation Committee for compensation expense incurred by the Company.
-Amounts were determined in accordance with FASB ASC 718 (Compensation - Stock Compensation), rather than as an amount paid to or realized.
+(2) Amount shown for 2021 represents the dollar amount which will be expensed for financial statement reporting purposes over the four-year cliff vesting period of discretionary restricted stock awards made by the Compensation Committee for compensation expense incurred by the Company.
+Amounts were determined in accordance with FASB ASC 718 (Compensation - Stock Compensation), rather than as an amount paid to or realized, and as such, dividends paid on restricted stock awards are not reported.

 (3) Non-equity incentive plan compensation payments to all named executive officers include those made pursuant to the Annual Senior Executive Bonus Plan, a performance-based annual cash bonus plan.
-For the Co-CEOs and Mr. Berding, amounts also include payments under the Senior Executive LTIC which are further described in the Compensation Discussion and Analysis section beginning on page 21 of this proxy statement.
+For the Co-CEOs and Mr. Berding, amounts also include payments under the Senior Executive LTIC which are further described in the Compensation Discussion and Analysis section beginning on page 22 of this proxy statement.